Zybulon/h5pandas/README.md

-# h5pandas : lazy pandas DataFrames with h5py.
+# h5pandas : out-of-core pandas DataFrames with h5py.
 h5pandas is a thin overlay on top of h5py that provides pandas DataFrames instead of h5py datasets.

 The purpose of this library is to combine the power of Pandas' data manipulation with the efficiency of h5py and the HDF5 format.